Mitigating the barren plateau problem in linear optics: Introduction

 The paper is structured as follows.
-First we review the variational quantum algorithm for solving QUBO problems with boson sampling.
-Then we introduce a non-linear phase shifter, the dual-valued phase shifter (DVPS), and study its resulting cost function.
+First we review the variational quantum algorithm for solving QUBO problems with linear optics.
+We then we present a theorem for the barren plateau scaling of linear optics.
+Then we study the difference between the cost landscapes of fermionic and bosonic linear optics, which then motivates us to introduce a non-linear phase shifter, the dual-valued phase shifter (DVPS), and study its resulting cost function.
 Then we present three different realisations of the DVPS and compare them.
-Then the remainder of the paper presents numerical results comparing the performance of fermion sampling interferometers, analysing the susceptibility to barren plateaus and finally testing the application of Rotosolve to boson sampling.
+Then the remainder of the paper presents numerical results comparing the performance of fermion and bosonic linear optics for solving random QUBO problems, and testing the application of the gradient-free Rotosolve algorithm.
+We conclude the paper with open problems that arose during this work.